noir-lang/noir/yellow-paper/docs/addresses-and-keys/precompiles.md

 ## Encryption and tagging precompiles

 All precompiles in the address range `ENCRYPTION_PRECOMPILE_ADDRESS_RANGE` are reserved for encryption and tagging.
-Application contracts can expected to call into these contracts with note plaintext(s), recipient address(es), and public key(s).
+Application contracts are expected to call into these contracts with note plaintext(s), recipient address(es), and public key(s).
 To facilitate forward compatibility, all unassigned addresses within the range expose the functions below as no-ops, meaning that no actions will be executed when calling into them.

 <!-- Q: How is this 'no-op' functionality achieved? -->